 If you are providing extra information or evidence to support an online application, you may do this online.
-If you choose to provide paper evidence either by scanning and sending the documents through Barking or Dagenham Library or by emailing us direct, please remember to include your child's name, date of birth and application reference number.
+If you choose to provide paper evidence by scanning and sending the documents and emailing us direct, please remember to include your child's name, date of birth and application reference number.
 This will make sure that we can match your extra information to your application.
 In most cases you will need to send any extra information to the relevant school or LA.
 Please check carefully with the relevant school or LA what you need to provide and who needs to receive it.
+During the Covid-19 pandemic, do not send your documents by post.
+Please call or email us if you have difficulties sending us information.